Morgan Gautrat: Early life

 Born in St. Simons Island, Georgia to Vickie and Steve Brian, Morgan was raised with her older sister Jennifer.
 St. Simon's Island had an immense soccer culture and Gautrat played with girls who were four or five years older than she.
 Because of her small size among the team, she earned the nickname 'Plankton.'
 Gautrat eventually went on to play with the Ponte Vedra Storm in Ponte Vedra Beach, Florida, where she played from U-12 to U-19.
 However, the team played as the Clay County Soccer Club for their U-19-year.
 While with the Storm, Gautrat won state championships at the U-17 and U-19 levels.
 In their U-19-year, as the Clay County Soccer Club, the team won the 2012 United States Youth Soccer National Championship.
 Gautrat missed the championships, as she was with the United States U-20 women's national team.

 Gautrat tried out for the Olympic Development Program state team in Florida along with all of her teammates from the Ponte Vedra Storm.
 She did not make the ODP team that first year; however she used that as motivation to train harder.
 She eventually made the state, regional, and national ODP teams.
-Regarding her experience playing in ODP, Gautrat stated that is "was what got [her] recognized in the beginning."
+Regarding her experience playing in ODP, Gautrat stated that it "was what got [her] recognized in the beginning."

 Gautrat attended Frederica Academy in St. Simon's Island from 2007 to 2011, where she played soccer all four years and helped the team win four consecutive state titles.
 In addition to soccer, Gautrat also played varsity basketball as an eighth-grader, freshman, sophomore, and senior.
 She received both All-Region and All-State recognition for basketball.

 Gautrat ended her high school soccer career with 186 goals and 95 assists.
 She was a two-time Parade All-American and two-time Gatorade Georgia State Player of the Year.
 In 2010, she was named an NSCAA High School and Youth All-American and was also the 2010 NSCAA Youth Player of the Year as well as the 2010 Parade National Player of the Year.
 In 2011, she was named Gatorade National Player of the Year.
 Gautrat was also the first soccer player to be honored as the Gatorade National Female Athlete of the Year in 2011.